Search this blog

 Are we who issue orders to associates or employees ever acting as jerks?
 We’d never like to think so, or we wouldn’t do it in the first place.
-If someone is saying “This is confusing to me” when you’ve given … Continue reading
+Here’s a clue… If someone is saying “This is confusing to me” … Continue reading

 This is not necessarily the way we intend to behave as managers, but our headline reflects the reality of most experiences when viewed in retrospect.
-We carefully vet the potential hire for experience required.
-Ninety days or longer later, if … Continue reading
+Don’t we most often hire based on experience?
+We carefully vet the potential hire for … Continue reading

-How do you teach your work force that mistakes are OK as long as they learn and don’t repeat them?
+Leading by example How do you teach your work force that mistakes are OK as long as they learn and don’t repeat them?
 By being a visible example.
-A friend and fellow CEO states that he publishes each of his mistakes in his … Continue reading
+A friend and fellow CEO states that he publishes each of his … Continue reading

+First, what is “servant leadership?”
 It’s a term rooted in ancient philosophy.
 Robert Greenleaf may have been the first to resurrect the concept in his book published in 1970.
-Not quite as bold as inverting the management triangle, the concept of servant leadership requires that … Continue reading
+Not quite as bold as inverting the management triangle, the concept … Continue reading

-One of the CEOs I coach starts his day by walking the floor of his extended facility and checking in with managers and employees of the various departments, especially the call center.
-He tries to feel the pulse of the … Continue reading
+Let’s set the scene.
+One of the CEOs I used to coach started his day by walking the floor of his extended facility and checking in with managers and employees of the various departments, especially the call center.
+He tried … Continue reading